afujimoto/CAMPHORsomatic/README.md

 ## Installation and usage via Docker

-__Currentry, CAMPHORsomatic requires 16GB memory at build.__
+__Currently, CAMPHORsomatic requires 16GB memory at build.__

-Install Docker in yor computer, and run the below commands to install and run test.
+Install Docker in your computer, and run the following commands to install and run test.
 ```shell
 $ git clone https://github.com/afujimoto/CAMPHORsomatic
 $ cd <path to CAMPHORsomatic>